richmahn/en_tn/mrk/08/intro.md

 ##### The use of paradox #####

-This is a statement that seems absurd, and appears to contradict itself.
+A paradox is a seemingly absurd statement, which appears to contradict itself, but it is not absurd.
 A paradox occurs in this chapter: "Whoever wants to save his life will lose it" ([Mark 8:35-37](./35.md)).

 ## Links: ##